 After 35 years of love, François therefore had to say goodbye to the love of his life, who died of a heart attack.
 “If this bloody network passed through the village, we wouldn’t be here.
 If it hadn’t taken more than 30 minutes to reach the emergency services, my partner would still be alive.
 It is unacceptable to see this in our time.
 The worst part is that it’s not recent.
 The village mayor has been fighting for years to bring the network to Hannapes”

 Because this bad cover had already earned the septuagenarian a big scare.
 “It’s not the first time I’ve had a problem.
-One day my house started to catch fire and I couldn’t reach the emergency services.
+One day my house started to catch fire and I mightn’t reach the emergency services.
 It was finally the mayor who had somehow managed to join them. »

 Deprived of a network in the town, the mayor Christian Brunet, has been fighting for years to change the situation: “It’s unfortunate.
 There has to be a drama for things to move.
 Following this tragedy, the operator Free moved at the beginning of September and came forward to install the long-awaited antenna.
 Work should start soon.
-I just hope it will happen soon before something bad happens again. »
+I just hope it will happen soon before something bad happens once more. »

 Another elderly person in the village was even refused the installation of a remote alarm, for lack of sufficient network.
 “If I testify it is to move things forward.
 Even if I don’t hope for much now, I would like this to serve as a lesson and that no drama occurs for lack of network, ”concludes François Carion.